serpro69/semver.kt/semantic-versioning/README.md

 To publish plugin and dependencies locally, run `./gradlew publishToMavenLocal publishAllPublicationsToLocalPluginRepoRepository`, which will publish dependencies to local maven directory (e.g. `~/.m2/repository`), and the plugin to `./build/local-plugin-repo`.

-Once that's done, one can setup gradle to fetch the plugin from local sources by updating `settings.gradle.kts`:
+Once that's done, one can set up gradle to fetch the plugin from local sources by updating `settings.gradle.kts`:

 ```kotlin
 pluginManagement {